sds192spring2026/Lab1/README.md

 This means that you likely installed RStudio but not R. Check back in on the instructions in Step 2 to make sure that you install R **and** RStudio.

-### When I try to open RStudio, I’m not seeing the screen that appears in David Keyes's video in step 4.
+### When I try to open RStudio, I’m not seeing the information in step 4.

 You are probably trying to open R rather than RStudio.
 Make sure you click on this icon: